emmastrand/EmmaStrand_Notebook/_posts/2021-10-21-HoloInt-WGBS-Analysis-Pipeline.md

 ### Options tested

 This was done on a small subset (n=5) to reduce the time that these scripts had to run.
 I.e. 5 samples instead of 60.
+Each script took a little over 24 hours to run.

 **Goal**: Reduce M-bias but keep as much of the sequence as possible.